rfzeg/dumpbot_description/README.md

 ## Description

 This ROS2 package contains a mobile robot model of cuboidal base, differential drive kinematics and two caster wheels.
+The robot model includes a differential drive plugin that subscribes to velocity commands and publishes odometry information.

 ## Instructions